meteor/galaxy-docs/source/billing.md

 <h2 id="stopping-charges">Stopping Charges</h2>

-While you can't stop charges for resources used in the past, you can stop charges, going forward, by stopping or deleting your apps.
-Please note that, if you stop your app during the month, you won't be charged for usage until after the end of the billing period, typically the end of the month.
+While you can’t change charges for resources used in the past, you can minimize charges, going forward, by stopping your apps or deleting your account.
+Please note that, if you stop your app during the month, you won’t be charged for usage until after the end of the billing period, typically the end of the month.
+All live accounts will be charged the minimum Tiny Container size, unless the account is deleted entirely.

-At a minimum, you must stop your containers in every region where they are running.
+To be charged the minimum fees, you must reduce your containers in every region where they are running to the Tiny Container option.
 To check your regions, add your account name to the end of https://galaxy.meteor.com/, https://eu-west-1.galaxy.meteor.com/ and https://ap-southeast-2.galaxy.meteor.com/ and make sure you have no running apps.

 Every app listed in your account will have a full gray circle next to it, if its containers have been stopped.
 If you're sure that you'll never reuse the containers in an app, you can delete the app to permanently remove it.

 There is no cost difference between deleting or stopping your apps.
-You won't save any money by deleting your apps, assuming you never restart your stopped apps again.

-There is no charge to maintain an account on Galaxy if no containers are running.
-If you leave your account open, you can return at any time.
+To remove charges completely, you must delete your Galaxy account.

 <h2 id="preventing-interruptions">Preventing Service Interruptions</h2>